SilveiraLeonardo/notes-forget/notes_general.md

 ### Gradient descent optimization

 `Michael McCloskey & Neal J .
-Cohen, 1989` illustrated the problem of the gradient descent learning algorithm in terms of the search in the weight space of a solution region for the problem at hand, that we understand as a region of low loss.
+Cohen, 1989` illustrated the problem in terms of the search in the weight space of a solution region for the problem at hand, that we understand as a region of low loss.
 If we have two tasks two learn, we want the network to find a solution regions that is good for both.
 In the weight space, that means the intersection of the solution regions for the two problems.